 Youth Orchestra Spring Concert Program Notes

-Grant Griffin: Russian Overture
+Clara Griffin: Russian Overture

 I was inspired to write this piece while I was listening to Dmitri Shostakovich’s Festive Overture.
 I love the majestic feeling of the piece, and how he uses different timbres to create interesting effects, so I stylistically modeled my overture after his.
 However, I also drew influence from other Russian composers such as Pyotr Tchaikovsky.
 In addition, I took elements from some more contemporary composers, such as Dmitry Kabalevsky and Sergei Prokofiev.
 The combination of all these Russian styles, from the sweeping melodies of Tchaikovsky to the brash dissonance of Prokofiev, gave me vision to compose Russian Overture.

-~ Russian Overture notes by Grant Griffin
+~ Russian Overture notes by Clara Griffin

 Henri Vieuxtemps (1820-1881): “Andante” (first movement) from Violin Concerto No. 4 in D minor, Op.
 31